 ▶ What do you find interesting about the Japanese culture?
 Francis Xavier next set his sights on China, a country about which he had learned much while in Japan.
-He reached the coast of China, near Canton, in August severe fever, and on December 3 he died.
-In 1622 Saint Francis a saint of the Church.
+He reached the coast of China, near Canton, in August 1552.
+While trying to gain entry into the country, he grewill with a severe fever, and on December 3 he died.
+In 1622 Saint Francis Xavier was canonized, or declared a saint of the Church.
 In 1748 he was declared patron saint of China and the other far eastern countries.
 Finally in 1927 he was named patron of all missions together with Saint Thérèse of Lisieux.